ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 ## ag

-[ag](https://geoff.greer.fm/ag/) aka The Silver Searcher is a tool for searching code.
+[ag](https://geoff.greer.fm/ag/) also known as The Silver Searcher is a tool for searching code.

 I've been using [ack](https://beyondgrep.com/) for years but recently switched to ag as it works much faster (34 times in some tests).